wikimedia/pywikibot/ROADMAP.rst

 Deprecations
 ^^^^^^^^^^^^

+* 6.2.0: Bot's availableOptions will be removed in favour of available_options
 * 6.2.0: deprecated tools.is_IP will be removed
 * 6.2.0: Usage of pywikibot.config2 is deprecated and will be dropped
 * 6.2.0: Exceptions must be imported from exceptions namespace (T280227)